LectronPusher/markdown-share-preview/README.md

 synthesized module with the original testbench to produce a new executable that we can debug again until it passes.

-#### Using the EECS 470 standard Makefile
+## Using the EECS 470 standard Makefile

-To manage this workflow, we use the *GNU Make* utility as a build automation tool.
-We specify targets with dependencies and set variables in the special file `Makefile`.
+To manage this workflow, we use *GNU Make* as a build automation tool.
+We specify targets with dependencies and set variables in the special file "`Makefile`".
 At the shell, we run `make my_target` to compile or run a target and all of its dependencies.
 Make also only rebuilds targets or dependencies if their source files are newer than the previous build.

 From the workflow above, we name our normal simulation executable `simv`, and our synthesis executable `syn_simv`.
 To build these, we need to specify our source and output files in these Make variables:
-- `TESTBENCH` `= and8_test.sv` Our Verilog testbench for a module (`and8` in this case)
+- `TESTBENCH` `= and8_test.sv` Our verilog testbench for a module (`and8` in this case)
-- `SOURCES ` `= and8.sv and4.sv` The source files for the modules in
+- `SOURCES` `= and8.sv and4.sv` The source files for the modules in
   the testbench
-- `SYNTH_FILES` `= and8.vg` The file we'll use when compiling for
+- `SYNTH_FILES` `= and8.vg` The file(s) we'll use when compiling for
   synthesis

-We won't go over the specific build commands themselves in detail, but our verilog compiler is `vcs`, which we run with many many arguments.
-And our synthesizer is `dc_shell`, which we run with a synthesis script:
+We won't go over the specific build commands in detail, but our verilog compiler is `vcs`, which we run with many many arguments and our synthesizer is `dc_shell`, which we run with a synthesis script:
 `470synth.tcl`.
 The script reads environment variables for source files and other configuration and defines the constraints that set up our timing requirements.
+For simulation we compile `SOURCES` and `TESTBENCH` into the exectuable, `simv`.
+For synthesis we synthesize `SOURCES` to `SYNTH_FILES` and then compile `SYNTH_FILES` and `TESTBENCH` into the executable, `syn_simv`.

 To use the Makefile, type `make my_target` at the shell when in a directory with a `Makefile` file.
 Here is the reference table of all